GoogleChrome/web.dev/src/site/content/en/blog/declarative-shadow-dom/index.md

 [Constructable Stylesheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets)
 are not supported in Declarative Shadow DOM.
-This is because there is currently no way to serialize constructable stylesheets in HTML, and no way to refer to them when populating adoptedStyleSheets.
+This is because there is currently no way to serialize constructable stylesheets in HTML, and no way to refer to them when populating `adoptedStyleSheets`.

 ## Feature detection and browser support {: #detection-support }